Do you like the old-fashioned methods, or do you have a machine that uses K-cups?

 With a Keurig, you know you’ll get a quick, fresh, and delicious cup every time.

-However, there are several significant disadvantages to having a Keurig, not the least of which being the cost.
+However, there are several significant disadvantages to having a Keurig, not the least of which is the cost.
 Keurig coffee makers are far more expensive than normal drip machines or other brewing techniques; after the initial investment, you will also spend significantly more on pods than regular beans or grinds.

 Another significant disadvantage is being constrained to buy just coffee offered in pods.
 While there is presently a wide variety available – both using official K-Cups and other “rebel” brands – you still don’t have the freedom to buy whatever you like that a traditional method provides.